KadeKenter1/MART341-WebDesign/WebDesignHomework/Assignment12/readme.md

 4. Dropdown – Create a dropdown menu for navigation or content organization.
 - I added a dropdown to the recipe bar on my index page so its another way to go to the recipe homepage

-Sizing – Control the width and height of elements on the page.
+5. Sizing – Control the width and height of elements on the page.
-Overflow – Manage how content is displayed when it exceeds the element’s boundaries.
+- I didn't add much for sizing, but I did readjust some of the sizing elements across the website.
+I did a little bit with the div sections to help stretch out the buttons and add more spread out elements across the site.

-Margin – Adjust the space outside an element, creating separation from other elements.
+6. Margin – Adjust the space outside an element, creating separation from other elements.
-Display: Inline / Inline-block – Specify how elements are displayed in relation to others.
+- Once again - I did not ADD anything, I more just worked on the elements and spacing throughout the whole site.

 ## Other Notes
+- **FIRST OFF** PLEASE let me know if "fixing up stuff" does not count and I will redo / add stuff for it to count.
+- Everything was pretty self explanatory compared to some of the other weeks, just very implemental additions which are always great!

 ## For NEXT WEEK
-1.
+1. add more recipes!
+2. I didn't get to it this week but I want to add more to the individual pages (slim, vegan, etc) and make them more of a combined feel to the site
+3. add some of the finishing touches since there is still some parts of the website that are not all the same and need to be more synced up
+    **note** this is all is assuming the final project is turning in our combined website